wp-plugins/pta-volunteer-sign-up-sheets/trunk/readme.txt

 *   Individual sheets can be set to hidden until you are ready to have people sign up (useful for testing individual sheets)
 *   Test Mode for entire volunteer system, which displays a message of your choosing to the public while you test the system
 *   "manage_signup_sheets" capability so you can set up other users who can create and manage sign-up sheets without giving them full admin level access.
-*	Integration with the PTA Member Directory & Contact Form plugin to quickly specify contacts for each sign-up sheet, linked to the contact form with the proper recipient already selected.
+*	Integration with the PTA Member Directory & Contact Form plugin to quickly specify contacts for each sign-up sheet, linked to the contact form with the proper recipient already selected. http://wordpress.org/plugins/pta-member-directory/
 *	Use the free PTA Zilla Shortcodes extension to easily generate shortcodes with all possible arguments ( available at https://stephensherrardplugins.com )
+*	Version 1.4 adds Wordpress Multisite compatibility

 == Installation ==